Arcadia-Science/2023-nematode-embryo-classifier/docs/pipeline.md

 ```

 ## Step 5: Train a classifier
-Use the [`train_models.py`](../src/embryostage/scripts/train_models.py) script to train a classifier using the [ground truth annotations](../ground_truth/embryo_developmental_stage.csv) of developmental stages generated by a human annotator in step (3) above and the features encoded in step (4) above.
+Use the `train-models` command to train a classifier using the [ground truth annotations](../ground_truth/embryo_developmental_stage.csv) of developmental stages generated by a human annotator in step (3) above and the features encoded in step (4) above.
 We use the PyTorch Lightning framework to structure the code for data loading, training, logging, and inference.

-Like the prior scripts, this script requires the `--data-dirpath` option; it loads the features generated in step (4) from the `encoded_dynamics` subdirectory of `data_dirpath` for the subset of embryos (from any number of FOVs and datasets) that were manually annotated.
+Like the prior command, this command requires the `--data-dirpath` option; it loads the features generated in step (4) from the `encoded_dynamics` subdirectory of `data_dirpath` for the subset of embryos (from any number of FOVs and datasets) that were manually annotated.
 The script also requires the `--logs-dirpath` option to specify the directory to which the training logs and model checkpoints are written.
 Its structure looks like this:
 ```
 {logs_dirpath}
 └── lightning_logs